Diploma of Counselling

-Open Colleges (formerly Cengage Education), Australia's leading distance education provider, has partnered with Integrated Care & Management Training (ICMT) to promote and provide access to the Diploma of Counselling CHC51708, which is delivered through distance education.
+Open Colleges, Australia's leading distance education provider, has partnered with Integrated Care & Management Training (ICMT) to promote and provide access to the Diploma of Counselling CHC51708, which is delivered through distance education.

 ICMT (National Provider Code 90197) is a leading provider of education and training in the Health and Community Services sectors.
 ICMT is distinguished by its up-to-date courses, designed in partnership with industry, and its outstanding student and graduate outcomes.